Arctic air will blast much of US just before Christmas

 In the Northeast, utility companies brought in extra workers from other states but were hampered by slick roads and dangerous conditions.

-“This was a heavy, wet snow so that had impacts on both travel and the infrastructure up across that area,” said Frank Pereira, a meteorologist with the National Weather Service.
+“This was a heavy, wet snow so that had impacts on both travel and the infrastructure,” said Frank Pereira, a meteorologist with the National Weather Service.

-Vermont officials warned Saturday that some customers may not have their power restored for up to two to three days.
-The state was finding locations for potential warming centers in the hardest-hit areas in case they were needed, state officials said.

-Police across New England responded to hundreds of crashes or vehicles sliding off the road during the weekend storm.
-Maine State Police said Saturday night that they had responded to more than 180 crashes since Friday evening.
-There had only been minor injuries, state police said.
+Police across New England responded to hundreds of weekend crashes or vehicles sliding off the road.
+Maine State Police said Saturday night they had responded to more than 180 crashes since Friday evening.
+There were only minor injuries.

+Vermont officials said they’re finding locations for potential warming centers in the hardest-hit areas, in case they’re needed.
+State officials warned Saturday that some customers’ power may not be restored for two to three days.

+“Last night we had some people come in who weren’t able to cook for themselves, and so we definitely made sure that we had room for them,” Becket Gourlay, a host at the Waterhouse Restaurant in Peterborough, New Hampshire, said on Sunday.
+“Even today we had some people who came in to watch the final match for the World Cup because their TVs were out.”